 In Establishing the Socrata Foundation, a 501 (c) (3) organization, Socrata is donating one percent of its time and products to organizations that unleash the power of data to improve society.
-The Socrata Foundation, which operates autonomously with an independent Board of Directors, works with Socrata on behalf of unique and deserving organizations.
+The Socrata Foundation works with Socrata on behalf of unique and deserving organizations.

 The Socrata Foundation supports society-improving organizations that lack the resources to fulfill their data-driven mission.
 With a focus on critical and relevant open data efforts, the Socrata Foundation works with organizations that deliver immediate social impact and long-term value for global citizens.